hirayamnl/hiraya-coding-standards/README.md

 ```

 ### Defining functions/methods
+- You must put a new line before `{` in function definitions.
 - You must not omit `public`/`private`/`protected` modifiers.
 - You should always explicitly write `public` as the default modifier.
 - The `abstract`/`final` keywords must come before the modifiers.